Semantic Web: Obsolete?

 through to

-majority of web sites are going to look pretty weird when
+vast majority of web sites are going to look pretty weird

-XHTML 2 is implemented.
-But it doesn’t work like that, does
+when XHTML 2 is implemented.
+But it doesn’t work like

-it?
-Browsers will begin to support XHTML 2 but at the same
+that, does it?
+Browsers will begin to support XHTML 2 but

-time continue to support XHTML 1 and HTML 4.
-Surely there
+at the same time continue to support XHTML 1 and HTML 4.

-more meaningful and more importantly, to make it easier for
+more importantly, to make it easier for everyone to

 *[W3C]: World Wide Web Consortium *[XHTML]: (X)tensible Hypertext Mark-up Language